vtrifonov-esfiddle/Meditate/UserGuide.md

       - internal metric for calculating stress
       - tracks in overlapping 10 Sec Windows Max HR for each window
       - HR calculated from beat-to-beat interval
+- respiration rate
+    - Breathes per minute real time in watches that supports it (only works fine for Yoga activity due to bug in Connect IQ API for Breathing activity)
 - summary stats at the end of the session
     - tracks the overall min, avg and max HR
     - Stress
+    - respiration rate min, avg and max
     - HRV
 - pause/resume session using the back button